2 Kings 3

 Notes

 מַצְּבַת הַבַּעַל ("the pillar of Baal") -- The מַצֵּבָה was a standing stone used as a cultic object.
-Ahab had erected this pillar as part of the Baal worship he introduced into Israel at the instigation of Jezebel (1 Kings 16:32-33).
-Jehoram's removal of it represents a partial reform -- he stepped back from his parents' outright Baalism but did not abandon the older, entrenched idolatry of the golden calves.
+Ahab had erected this pillar as part of the Baal worship he introduced into Israel at Jezebel's urging (1 Kings 16:32-33).
+Jehoram's removal of it represents a partial reform: he stepped back from his parents' Baalism but did not abandon the older idolatry of the golden calves.

 The phrase "the sins of Jeroboam son of Nebat" is a recurring formula throughout 1-2 Kings (see 1 Kings 12:28-33) referring to the golden calves Jeroboam I set up at Dan and Bethel.
-This became the standard by which every northern king was evaluated.
-The narrator draws a careful distinction: Jehoram was better than Ahab and Jezebel (who promoted Baal worship from Sidon) but still perpetuated the foundational apostasy of the northern kingdom.
+This became the standard by which every northern king was judged.
+The narrator draws a careful distinction: Jehoram was better than Ahab and Jezebel, who promoted Baal worship from Sidon, but he still perpetuated the northern kingdom's foundational apostasy.

-דָּבֵק ("clung") -- This verb is striking because it is the same word used positively for clinging to God (Deuteronomy 10:20, Deuteronomy 11:22) and for the marriage bond (Genesis 2:24).
-Here it is used ironically: Jehoram "clung" to sin rather than to the LORD.
+דָּבֵק ("clung") -- The verb is the same one used positively for clinging to God (Deuteronomy 10:20, Deuteronomy 11:22) and for the marriage bond (Genesis 2:24).
+The irony is plain: Jehoram "clung" to sin rather than to the LORD.

 The Campaign against Moab (vv.
 4-12)